-- 80. Cleobury Mortimer has a range of shops and services available including a bank (limited hours), a Post Office, licenced restaurants, small supermarkets, Public Houses, tradespeople and local businesses.
-These services are greatly valued with the Post Office and Bank coming top in the BCS when respondents were asked which services should be protected. - 81.
-Online facilities to shop for groceries and clothes have changed the nature of all shopping, and there remain no clothes parking through most of the town with most parts of the main street lined by housing.
+- 77. Cleobury Mortimer has a range of shops and services available including a bank (limited hours), a Post Office, licenced restaurants, small supermarkets, Public Houses, tradespeople and local businesses.
+These services are greatly valued with the Post Office and Bank coming top in the BCS when respondents were asked which services should be protected. - 78.
+Online facilities to shop for groceries and clothes have changed the nature of all shopping, and there remain no clothes shops in Cleobury Mortimer.
+The closest towns with clothes shopping options are Ludlow and Kidderminster.

+79. There are two small, free to use official car parks in the town with toilet facilities in the car park on Love Lane.
+There is on-street parking through most of the town with most parts of the main street lined by housing.
 There are parts of the main street that are not suitable for parking and these have been marked with double-yellow lines, however, there is minimal enforcement of the parking restrictions.